kyratrades/kyratrades.github.io/docs/concerts.md

 NOTES
 : Liza Minnelli stars in a television concert directed and choreographed by Bob Fosse.
 She performs such songs as the title number, "Liza with a 'Z'" and "Son of a Preacher Man".
 The concert concludes with a medley of songs from the film Cabaret (1972).

+#### New York Pops 30th Birthday Gala: Celebrating Collaborations of the Past, Present, and Future - Carnegie Hall - April 29, 2013
+{: .no_toc .d-inline-block }

+FORMAT
+: MP3 `Untracked`

+CAST
+: Nick Adams, Laura Benanti, Stephanie J. Block, Liz Callaway, Will Chase, Megan Hilty, Marilyn Maye, Rob McClure, Donna Murphy, Kelli O’Hara, Laura Osnes, Leslie Uggams, Max von Essen, Anthony Warlow, Betsy Wolfe

 #### The New York Pops: Make it BIG!
-31st Birthday Gala - Carnegie Hall - April 28, 2014
+Birthday Gala - Carnegie Hall - April 28, 2014
 {: .no_toc .d-inline-block }

 irnbruise